TP-Link Unveils New Series of AX Products Powered by Broadcom’s Wi-Fi 6 Chipsets

 TP-Link’s next generation AX product line is designed to provide blazing fast WiFi and easily handle intensive bandwidth loads, making it the ideal solution for consumers who have numerous WiFi devices throughout their home.
 Using OFDMA and MU-MIMO technology, TP-Link’s AX product line greatly improves WiFi transmission, efficiency and quality.

 As the world’s No. 1 provider of WiFi products for eight consecutive years (by units shipped, IDC WLAN Tracker, Q3, 2018), TP-Link is at the forefront of companies leading the way for the next generation of WiFi technology with its AX line.

-“We are on a mission to introduce the very best products based on Wi-Fi 6, enabling more people around the world to enjoy a better WiFi experience,” said Pingji Li, Vice President & General Manager of the Networking Business Unit for TP-Link International.
+“We are on a mission to introduce the very best products based on Wi-Fi 6, enabling more people around the world to enjoy a better WiFi experience,” said Pingji Li, Vice President & General Manager of the Networking Business Unit for TP-Link Corporation Limited.
 “Our new AX line features numerous products and pricing options from entry level to high end so that every consumer can reap the benefits of Wi-Fi 6.”